krc31182/CitiBike/README.md

 The data consists of all the times citizens used Citi bike from June, July, August, and September of 2022.

-My goal is to provide the city with information that can be used to make descisions on the program moving forward.
+My goal is to provide the city with information that can be used to make decisions on the program moving forward.